Mount Everest, Nepal – China

 Best Time to Visit Mount Everest

-The most preferable time for you to go to the Everest base camp may be according to your activity:
+The most preferred time for you to go to the Everest base camp may be according to your activity:

-Trekking: The best periods for trekking to the Everest Base Camp are spring (March to May) and autumn (September to November).
-These specific months are subsumed by stable weather period thus making it possible to enjoy the sky with no fluctuation and moderate temperature.
+Trekking: The best periods for trekking to Everest Base Camp are spring (March to May) and autumn (September to November).
+These specific months are characterized by stable weather, which allows one to enjoy the sky with no fluctuation and moderate temperatures.

-Climbing: Climbers generally target the pre-monsoon season (April to May) as their window to submit The post-monsoon season (September to October) is still an alternative though it is likely to be colder.
+Climbing: Climbers target the pre-monsoon season (April to May) as their submission window.
+The post-monsoon season (September to October) is still an alternative, though it will likely be colder.

 Winter (December to February) is generally too cold for all trekkers, while the monsoon season (June to August) brings heavy rains and cloudy.